girishji/scope.vim/README.md

 > [!NOTE]
 > 1. Escape spaces with backslash when searching multiple words (e.g., `foo\ bar` to grep for 'foo bar')
-> 2. To grep the same keyword a second time, there's no need to retype it.
-The prompt already contains the previous grep string as virtual text.
-Simply type `<Right>` or `<PgDn>` key to fill in and continue, or type over it to dismiss.
+> 2. To perform a second grep with the same keyword, there's no need to retype it.
+The prompt conveniently retains the previous grep string as virtual text.
+Simply input `<Right>` or `<PgDn>` to auto-fill and proceed, or overwrite it as needed.
+For smaller projects, you can efficiently execute repeated greps without relying on the quickfix list.

 Define your own grep command: